GAIR-NLP/auto-j/README.md

 We thank Shanghai AI Lab for providing the computing resources.

-We thank Chunpu Xu and Yuqing yang for supporting the human annotation process.
+We thank Chunpu Xu and Yuqing Yang for supporting the human annotation process.

 This repository is based on [PKU-Alignment/safe-rlhf](https://github.com/PKU-Alignment/safe-rlhf) (training) and [vllm-project/vllm](https://github.com/vllm-project/vllm) (inference), we also thank their contribution to the community.